Hairer-Quastel universality in non-stationarity via energy solution theory: Fractional Stochastic Burgers Equation

-Because we have a maximum principle for equations of the type \eqref{eq:fSPDE} (the fractional Laplacian in \eqref{eq:fSPDE} is the generator for a Markov process), we may use our methods to prove a fractional version of Theorem \ref{theorem:KPZ1} if $\alpha>3/4$, and if $\alpha>1/2$ more generally if we settle for tightness and not convergence/identification of limit points.
+Since we have a maximum principle for equations of the type \eqref{eq:fSPDE} (the fractional Laplacian in \eqref{eq:fSPDE} is the generator for a Markov process), we may use our methods to prove a fractional version of Theorem \ref{theorem:KPZ1} if $\alpha>3/4$, and if $\alpha>1/2$ more generally if we settle for tightness, not convergence and identification of limit points.
 This depends on the invariant measure of \eqref{eq:fSPDE} models to be Gaussian white noise.
 In the same spirit, we can also prove convergence to white noise invariant measure for arbitrary continuous initial data similar to Theorem \ref{theorem:KPZ2} but for the fractional stochastic Burgers equation \eqref{eq:fSBE}.
-Indeed, if we take an approximation to \eqref{eq:fSBE} by Fourier smoothing in the same way as we did for \eqref{eq:SBE} in the proof of Theorem \ref{theorem:KPZ2}, the symmetric part of the resulting finite-dimensional SDE dynamics is again given by independent Ornstein-Uhlenbeck processes with uniformly bounded from below speed.
-We conclude by emphasizing our methods provide a \emph{first}, intrinsic or extrinsic, notion of solutions to \eqref{eq:fSBE} with general continuous initial data; again, regularity structures \cite{Hai14} and paracontrolled distributions \cite{GPI} and energy solutions \cite{GJara,GP20} address Holder regularity initial data, and for $\alpha\neq1$ the Cole-Hopf transform does not apply to make sense of \eqref{eq:fSBE}.
+Indeed, if we take an approximation to \eqref{eq:fSBE} by Fourier smoothing in the same way as we did for \eqref{eq:SBE} in the proof of Theorem \ref{theorem:KPZ2}, the symmetric part of the resulting finite-dimensional SDE is again given by independent Ornstein-Uhlenbeck processes with uniformly bounded from below speed.
+We conclude by emphasizing our methods provide a \emph{first}, intrinsic or extrinsic, notion of solutions to \eqref{eq:fSBE} with general continuous initial data; again, regularity structures \cite{Hai14} and paracontrolled distributions \cite{GPI} and energy solutions \cite{GJara,GP20} address H\"{o}lder regularity initial data, and for $\alpha\neq1$ the Cole-Hopf transform does not apply to make sense of \eqref{eq:fSBE}. {On the other hand, our method depends crucially on regularizing the fractional stochastic Burgers equation in a Markovian fashion with an explicit invariant measure, unlike regularity structures or paracontrolled distributions.}